-While interstate highway driving is efficient, it can whisk you by interesting sights, many within a few miles of the off ramps.
+While interstate driving is efficient, it can whisk you right by interesting sites, many within a few miles of the exit ramps.
 On the 389-mile stretch of I-80 between Pennsylvania and Illinois, you can learn about gristmills and presidents, hike along a historic canal and climb one of the highest sand dunes in the country.
-Pick your sights and take two or more days to explore the Ohio and Indiana attractions that lie just off the expressway.
+Pick your stops and take two or more days to explore the Ohio and Indiana attractions that lie just off the road.

 Northeastern Ohio’s Mahoning River Valley

-As Pennsylvania’s Appalachian Mountains fade in the background, I-80 crosses into Ohio’s Mahoning River Valley near Youngstown.
+As Pennsylvania’s Appalachian Mountains fade into the background, I-80 crosses into Ohio’s Mahoning River Valley near Youngstown.
 Follow the river south for a few miles to Mill Creek Park and visit Fellows Riverside Gardens.
-The garden features more than 10 acres of flowering plants, and in the spring, 40,000 tulip, crocus and narcissus bulbs burst into color.
+The garden features more than 10 acres of flowering plants and, in the spring, 40,000 tulip, crocus and narcissus bulbs burst into color.
 Nearby, an 1845-era mill shows how the creek powered big stone grinders to produce flour.
-Before leaving the area travel a few miles north to Niles and visit the National McKinley Birthplace Memorial honoring the 25th U.S. president.
+Before leaving the area travel a few miles north to Niles, and visit the National McKinley Birthplace Memorial honoring the 25th U.S. president.
 Grand columns span the Greek Classic building.
 One wing includes a museum with displays of McKinley artifacts, including his law desk.

 Cuyahoga Valley and Rock and Roll

-About 55 miles west of Youngstown, enter another valley, this one created by the Cuyahoga River, often called the “crooked river.”
-The Cuyahoga Valley National Park extends 22 miles along the river, winding through deep forests and hills, and offering fishing, canoeing and kayaking.
+About 55 miles west of Youngstown, enter another valley--this one created by the Cuyahoga River, often called the “crooked river.”
+The Cuyahoga Valley National Park extends 22 miles along the river, winding through deep forests and hills and offering fishing, canoeing and kayaking.
 The park has more than 125 miles of trails, including the Ohio and Erie Canal Towpath Trail, enabling visitors to walk along a canal that once carried goods from Lake Erie to the Ohio River.
-Less than 22 miles north of I-80 sits Cleveland, Ohio’s second largest city, and home to the Rock and Roll Hall of Fame.
+Less than 22 miles north of I-80 sits Cleveland, Ohio’s second-largest city, which is home to the Rock and Roll Hall of Fame.
 The museum features exhibits chronicling the rise of rock and roll music, highlighting such great artists as Elvis Presley, Buddy Holly, James Brown and Chuck Berry.

 Sandusky, West to the Indiana Border